Yanaon: 1839 Cyclone

-On 25 November 1839 a severe Cyclone occurred that was accompanied by inundation of the sea and the town was laid to waste.
-The cyclone and storm surge inundation that accompanies it are referred in the local Telugu language as Tufānu (తుఫాను) and Uppena (ఉప్పెన).
+On 25 November 1839 a severe Cyclone occurred that was accompanied by an inundation of the sea and the town was laid to waste.
+The cyclone and storm surge inundation that accompanies it are referred to in the local Telugu language as Tufānu (తుఫాను) and Uppena (ఉప్పెన).
 All the official records got destroyed.
 It was said that the force of the wind was such as had never before been witnessed there, and the inroad of the sea was very dreadful.
 The factory and town suffered a loss of 1,500 inhabitants and could not recover from such a calamity for many years.
 To understand the scale of the loss, it was mentioned that one house at the nearby Tallarevu village in which 400 people have taken shelter was blown down and most of them killed.
-Also, at nearby Mallavaram village only 19 out of 2000 inhabitants got survived.
-The term cyclone was coined by a British official Henry Piddington after observing cyclones especially at Coringa which was busy port before 1839.
+Also, at nearby Mallavaram village, only 19 out of 2000 inhabitants got survived.
+The term cyclone was coined by a British official Henry Piddington after observing cyclones, especially at Coringa which was a busy port before 1839.
 It was estimated that around 20,000 vessels got destroyed and 3,00,000 people lost their lives in Coringa.
-A 40 foot tidal wave (storm surge) hit the Coringa port.
-Aftermath, it was never built and today it remained as a simple village.
+A 40-foot tidal wave (storm surge) hit the Coringa port.
+Aftermath, it was never built and today it remained a simple village.

-Anglo-French Negotiations Regarding the status of French India
+Anglo-French Negotiations Regarding the Status of French India

-After the French possessions were returned back by British to the French after Napoleanic wars in early nineteenth century, the matter of the these establishments and other minor lodges came into dialogue between these two Imperial powers thrice; 1857, 1883-5 and April 1914.
+After the French possessions were returned back by the British to the French after the Napoleonic wars in the early nineteenth century, the matter of these establishments and other minor lodges came into the dialogue between these two Imperial powers thrice; 1857, 1883-5, and April 1914.
 During the first instance in 1857, the British government wanted to secure all of French India barring Pondicherry and Karikal.
-Had the first occasion of negotiations succeeded then Yanaon would have been ceded to British India long back and its importance would have relegated to oblivion like some of its nearby ancient English settlements, Injaram and Neelapalle.
+Had the first occasion of negotiations succeeded then Yanaon would have been ceded to British India long back and its importance would have been relegated to oblivion like some of its nearby ancient English settlements, Injaram and Neelapalle.
 During the second negotiation in the 1880s, the British government tried hard to secure the extinction of French rights in the French loges in return for compensation in the region of Pondicherry.
-On the last occasion during start of the First World War, the negotiations were focused more particularly on the position of Chandernagore.
-However none of these three negotiations were fruitful and none of them could not reach to an agreement.
+On the last occasion during the start of the First World War, the negotiations were focused more particularly on the position of Chandernagore.
+However, none of these three negotiations were fruitful and none of them could not reach an agreement.